williammilisic/cloudcloud.dev/index.md

 * “*You have a meeting to make a decision, not to decide on the question.*” - Bill Gates

 ## 23 October 2023
 * [Middleware](https://www.linkedin.com/posts/williammilisic_comics-middleware-middleware-activity-7122300105730256896-ODkW) and what to do about it.
+Plus some comics.

 ## 22 October 2023
 * [The big 1000](https://www.linkedin.com/posts/williammilisic_gcp-cloud-sebtech-activity-7121740710990495744-1JGc)!
 We've reached 1000 projects in GCP.
 An achievement worth celebrating!